tumaer/SciML/_sources/lecture/optimization.md

 ## Gradient-based Methods

-If we now consider the functions from {numref}`minima_examples` as highly simplified objective functions which we want to minimize, then we see that the gradient descent method we saw in lecture [Linear Models](./linear.md) is well suited.
+If we now consider the functions from {numref}`minima_examples` as highly simplified objective functions that we want to minimize, then we see that the gradient descent method we saw in lecture [Linear Models](./linear.md) is well suited.
 While being the obvious choice for the two cases on the left, the picture becomes a little muddier in the example on the right.

-> Notation alert: For the derivation of the gradien-based optimization techniques we use the stands notation by which the function we want to find the minimum of becomes $J \rightarrow f$ and the variable $\vartheta \rightarrow x$.
-Don't confuse this $x$ with the input measurements $\{x^{(i)},y^{(i)}\}_{i=0,...,m}$.
+> Notation alert: For deriving the gradient-based optimization techniques we use the notation by which the function we want to find the minimum of becomes $J \rightarrow f$ and the variable $\vartheta \rightarrow x$.
+Don't confuse this $x$ with the data pairs $\{x^{(i)},y^{(i)}\}_{i=0,...,m}$.

 ### Gradient Descent

-While the foundational concept, gradient descent is rarely used in its pure form, but mostly in its stochastic form these days.
-If we first consider it in its most foundational form in 1-dimension, then we can take a function $f$, and Taylor-expand it
+While a foundational concept, gradient descent is rarely used in its pure form, but mostly in its stochastic form.
+If we first consider it in its most foundational form in 1-dimension, then we can take a function $f$ and Taylor-expand it to

 $$f(x+\varepsilon) = f(x) + \varepsilon f'(x) + \mathcal{O}(\varepsilon^{2}).$$ (taylor_epsilon2)

-Then, our intuition would dictate that moving a small $\varepsilon$ in the direction of the negative gradient will decrease f.
-Taking a step size $\eta > 0$, and using using our ability to freely choose $\varepsilon$ to set it as
+Then, our intuition would dictate that moving a small $\varepsilon$ in the direction of the negative gradient will decrease $f$.
+Taking a step size $\eta > 0$ and using our ability to freely choose $\varepsilon$ to set it as

 $$\varepsilon = - \eta f'(x),$$ (epsilon_gd)